drmowinckels/drmowinckels.github.io/content/blog/2024/06-01_rprofile/index.md

   We all know the R startup message.
 It tells us the version of R we are running, the date, the platform we are running on, and some informative tips on using R.
-  When you've been using R a while, though, it get old.
+  When you've been using R a while, though, it gets old.
   Let me show you how you can customise your startup message!
 ---